 - Series of posts or regular posts, like resource compilations by Michael Aird, or the annual AI Alignment & Literature Review by Larks and donation writeups by various community members.

-- Posts that describe different theories, approaches or models really well (and often briefly!) so that they can be easily shared by others, such this collection of posts and talks on External Movement Building.
+- Posts that describe different theories, approaches or models really well (and often briefly!) so that they can be easily shared by others, such as this collection of posts and talks on External Movement Building.

 - Aaron Gertler walks through some other examples here.